 Emma Bartolomucci: A graduate of the Canadian Dance Company and the Randolph Academy for the Performing Arts, becoming an artist has been a lifelong journey.
 She has had the privilege of working with many international entertainment companies, performing in a variety of theatrical productions all across the globe.
-At the age of 31, she has been to 32 countries and through her travels has made an effort to better understand the world and its inequities.
+At the age of 32, she has been to 33 countries and through her travels has made an effort to better understand the world and its inequities.
 Alongside her artistic endeavours, her passion for climate justice and environmentalism has been ongoing.
 Over the past two years she was able to complete two courses: "Greening the Economy: Sustainable Cities" from Lund University in Sweden and "Political and Moral Foundations" from Yale University.
 She has participated and volunteered for many climate change and social justice organizations with Friday's For Future, 350 Canada, Not Another Black Life, Stop Highway 413, Every Child Matters, Black Lives Matter, Juneteenth, Banking on a Better Future and Toronto Indigenous Harm Reduction.
-Currently, she is in creation of her theatrical multimedia dance piece called THE FOURTH R: reduce, reuse, recycle, Revolutionize.
-This high energy, musically driven presentation is meant to impact school students and young people to demand for climate justice and the team hopes to operate the show for the next five years. @dancefachin
+She completed a 6 month mentorship with the City of Toronto, Women4Climate, in which The Fourth R was mentored by climate experts across Canada.
+Currently, she is in presentation of her theatrical multimedia dance piece called THE FOURTH R: reduce, reuse, recycle, Revolutionize.
+Since the launch, The Fourth R has been shown 40 times; a cross Canada tour (PEI, Halifax, Edmonton), events (Lion's Club Int., Esperanto Gallery, Swansea studio showing), and a southern Ontario school tour (15 schools, reaching over 5000 students).

 Visual Designer: Airian McLeish